patroytall/patrick-roy-me/src/index.md

 ---

 # [About](/about)
-About me.
-25 years of fun writing code.
+About me; 25 years of fun writing code.
 See also [LinkedIn](https://www.linkedin.com/in/patrick-roy-0ba24973/).
-For feedback, please email me at `patroytall@gmail.com`.
+For feedback, please email me at `patroytall@gmail.com` .

 # [Articles](/articles)
 Opinions in the form of short articles about software development.